How to Create an Ideal Customer Profile (ICP)

 The pattern is consistent across ICP-fit accounts:

-• They have the problem you solve:
+• They have the problem you solve: No need to create demand

-• They have budget to fix it:
+• They have budget to fix it: Pricing conversations move faster

-• They have the structure to implement:
+• They have the structure to implement: Fewer deployment roadblocks

-Core Components of a B2B Ideal Customer Profile
+Core components of a B2B ideal customer profile

-Firmographic Data
+Firmographic data

 Firmographics define the type of company you target:

 Industry and vertical: Which sectors have the problem you solve.
-Don't just say "technology" — get specific about subsectors that consistently convert.
+Don't just say "technology", get specific about subsectors that consistently convert.

 Company size and revenue: The sweet spot where budget meets need.
 Too small and they can't afford you.
 Too big and you're lost in procurement.